simplyequipped/comms-plan/README.md

 ## Contingency Communication Method
 #### Text Messaging via Spot-X Satellite Messenger

 Satellite based messaging is a reliable form of communication when local infrastructure is unavailable.
 The Spot-X satellite messenger has a small keybord for text entry, making it a standalone device.
-The Spot-X device has a dedicated phone number, and uses the Global Star satellite network to enable two-way (incoming and outgoing) text messaging.
-See global coverage map in Appendix B.
+The Spot-X device has a dedicated phone number, and uses the GlobalStar satellite network to enable two-way (incoming and outgoing) text messaging.
+See the global coverage map in Appendix B.

 #### Equipment On-Hand
 - [Spot-X satellite messenger](https://www.findmespot.com/en-us/products-services/spot-x)